tc39/notes/es7/2016-09/sept-28.md

 CP/YK/AWB: (There are items here that are strictly host-specific)

-BF: Necessary for Node
+BFS: Necessary for Node

 DD: for example the local cache is not required by the spec; we don't have one in browsers

-BF: agreed.
+BFS: agreed.

 DH: Inherently, dynamic module systems that would want to interact with ESM need a late linking mechanism.
 Another option would be to delay linking for everything.
 I would be open to this option.
 It might not preclude reasonable implementation optimizations.